tomlue/toxML/README.md

 toxML
 =====

-A tool for sharing and using machine learning methods on biological data
+A tool for sharing and using machine learning methods on biological data.